-Another, single air compressor, can have the same problem with that same air tool.
-But if you connect two air compressors into one line to the air tool, you may have enough air flow from the two air compressors to use that higher demand air tool.
+There are sometimes great reasons why you might want to connect two air compressors.
+While a single air compressor may not offer enough flow to supply a higher demand air tool and another, single air compressor, can have the same problem with that same air tool, if you connect two air compressors into one line to the air tool, you may have enough airflow from the two to use that higher demand air tool.

 However, if your air tool has a greater demand for compressed air than the compressor can deliver you will use air in the tool at a greater rate than the compressor can supply it, and even though the compressor is running, since it cannot keep up with the demand of the air tool, the tank pressure will keep dropping until there is not enough compressed air to run the air tool.

 To use a higher-demand air tool you will need a bigger compressor.
 Or, connecting two air compressors to the same airline to the tool, if you have a couple of small air compressors around, this might work.

 In this situation where your air tool requires a greater demand of air at a greater rate than the compressor is capable of supplying, by adding a second air compressor and feeding both into the same line, you will have greater CFM to provide the tool.

 Let’s say we have a second air compressor that has the same CFM rating as the first and is the same brand and model, we could double the current CFM rating of the system without any additional control complexities.
 This is how to connect 2 air compressors together in parallel, or just run 2 air compressors in tandem!